 - Review additional considerations using this Abortion Health & Safety Checklist.

 Not to be confused with “the morning-after pill” (a name commonly used for emergency contraception), the first medication of the Abortion Pill combination, Mifepristone, causes fetal death.
 Taken 24-48 hours later, the second medication, Misoprostol, induces contractions to expel the fetus.
 It is noteworthy that if you change your mind after the first pill, contacting abortionpillreversal.com may give you a chance to still have a healthy pregnancy and baby!

 Reactions to the Abortion Pill medications vary widely, from mildly painful to very dangerous.
 Side effects may include, but are not limited to, significant pain and cramping, heavy bleeding (with spotting lasting up to 1 month), nausea, vomiting, diarrhea, fever, and headache.
 Your follow-up care with a licensed medical provider is important, as a failed (incomplete) medical abortion may require surgical or other intervention.

 Help and Healing

-This procedure can be physically—and emotionally—traumatic for many women.
-Our staff are available to provide you with factual information and ongoing support in a confidential, non-judgmental setting.
-Because our hope is to empower you to make the best decision for your future.
-We also offer free professional medical services: pregnancy testing and limited OB ultrasound.
+Though relatively uncomplicated for some, this procedure can be physically—and emotionally—traumatic for many women.
+Insight Women’s Center staff are available to provide you with factual information and ongoing support in a confidential, nonjudgmental setting.
+Because our hope is to empower you to make the best decision for your future, we also offer free professional medical services: pregnancy testing and limited OB ultrasound.
 We do not provide abortion services or referrals, but we do offer resources for emotional healing after an abortion.
 Schedule online here or call (785.842.6499)/text(785.813.1732) to make an appointment.